BrandonJernigan/BrandonJernigan/README.md

 <p>I am a software engineering student working towards my Bachelor's Degree in Computer Science with a Concentration in Software Engineering.
 I am passionate about software development in all forms.
 I love learning new languages and tools to aide me in my journey of learning this crazy awsome art.
 It is my dream to become a full stack software developer, and no matter what, I plan to accomplish this goal.
 So join me on my software adventure and find out more below.</p>
 <br />
 <h4>Website</h4>
 <p>Below is a link to my portfolio website.
-It is a full stack project that I use to showcase all of my full stack projects.
-Because these are full stack projects in which I configured and manage the servers, the codebase for these projects is private.
+It is a full stack project that I use to share my web applications.
+Not all of the projects on this page will have public repositories, but most do.
 <p>https://brandonjernigan.io</p>
 <br />
 <h4>GitHub Layout</h4>